-Microsoft Access – Using IF Queries as Search Criteria
+Microsoft Access – Master IF Queries in 2 Minutes

 This article assumes a knowledge of the standard use of the Criteria row in a Microsoft Access Query and the Operators, for example, =, <>, Like, IS that can commonly be used there (see Appendix – Operators at the end of this article for more details).